palmaaaa/CSED/README.md

 - IRemote: library for decoding IR signals [[GitHub source]](https://github.com/Arduino-IRremote/Arduino-IRremote)

 # Context
-This project was designed for the *"Methods in Computer Science Education: Design"* course at *"Sapienza University of Rome"*.
+This project was designed for the *"Methods in Computer Science Education: Design"* course at *"Sapienza University of Rome"* (Master's Degree in Computer Science).
 The objective of the project is to get students interested in programming.
-The code is well commented and has no class separation due to simplicity, but the idea of perfect/reusable code was not the core of the project.
+The code is well commented and has no class separation due to simplicity, moreover the idea of perfect/reusable code was not the core of the project.

 ## Demo